 While students are studying a particular historic event in the United States they also look at its geographic settings, economic implications, developments in government and the role of citizens.

-Successful completion of 6th grade social studies and 7th grade Early World History
+Prerequisite: Successful completion of 7th grade Early World History

 This class will provide students with a general introduction to world studies content from 1500 to the present by studying history, geography, government, culture, and economics.
 The content of the class will integrate art into the topics we cover to enrich our understanding.
 Overall this course will examine the past to understand our present to assist us in anticipating the future.
 This course will follow the model curriculum outlined in the Ohio New Learning Standards for Modern World History.

 This course examines the history of the United States of America from 1877 to the present.
 The course is designed to give students a perspective on how past events have shaped the modern world, specifically the United States.
 Understanding how these events came to pass and their meaning for today’s citizens is the purpose of this course.
 The concepts of historical thinking introduced in earlier grades continue to build with students locating and analyzing primary and secondary sources from multiple perspectives to draw conclusions.

 The American government course is designed to familiarize students with local, state, and national governments in the United States.
 Emphasis will be given to the basic structure of our system, including an analysis of the Constitution, Bill of Rights and the executive, legislative and judicial branches.
 Importance will be placed on how these branches operate in unison through the checks and balances system.
 In addition to discussion on the role and powers of our government and other political systems in the world today, attempts will be made to analyze people’s “control” and influence in our democracy.
 Development of analytical skills will be an ongoing concern in the class-especially the relation of current news events to our course materials.
 This is required course geared to make all students active participants in our representative democracy.